Devrajsinh-Jhala/ElectroStore/README.md

     - The entire payment system is facilitated by Stripe which makes payment not only secure but also very fast.
 - Server-Side Rendering:
     - All the images of the products, user account image, product categories are rendered server side which improves the site response time thereby enhancing user experience.
+- User and Content Database:
+    - Once the user sign-in, his/her account will be automatically generated in the Sanity Database.
+This is achieved by implementing sanity adapter and along with that the entire content of the site is also managed by SanityCMS.